8 things to see in Sri Lanka

 Polonnaruwa, sits on the banks of the Sea of King Parakrama, a massive reservoir built in the early 12th Century.
 The ruins of the royal palace and grounds are still a big attraction to the UNESCO World Heritage Site.
 The Dalada Maluwa (Quadrangle) is home to the Terrace of the Tooth Relic and many other sacred sites.
 As you enter, you will see the statues of man, crow and dog, a warning to act with respect, lest you be reincarnated as a dog or crow.
 Four Buddha face the cardinal directions, while statues of gods and kings at the door protect the Buddha and the Tooth Relic.

-There are so many other amazing places of interest here.
+There are so many other amazing and interesting places here.
 The Gal Viharaya showcases three incredible stone statues of Buddha; the Audience Hall is famous for the ornamental elephants; and much more.
 Don’t miss the Lotus Bath, a beautiful stone bath with tiers of ascending lotus petals.
 The baths are small, but the gardens make this a nice place to get away from the busy tourist sites.

 Minneriya National Park